 Aerospace Engineering Degree and Training Program Information

-Read about degrees and training programs in aerospace engineering.
+Read about undergraduate and graduate degree programs in aerospace engineering.
 Find out about educational requirements, potential coursework and career options at each degree level.

-As an aerospace engineer, you'll utilize mathematics and science to design, test, monitor and manufacture aircrafts.
-You also may develop new aviation, space exploration and defensive system technologies for use by armed militia and other groups.
-If you're interested in this field, you can pursue training through bachelor's, master's and Ph.D. degree programs.
+Aerospace engineers utilize mathematics and science to design, test, monitor and manufacture aircraft.
+Students interested in this field can pursue training through bachelor's, master's and Ph.D. degree programs.
+Coursework at each level will address subject matter such as aviation safety systems, advanced calculus and aerodynamic design.
+Hands-on lab sessions and projects are common at all levels; graduate programs, particularly those at the doctoral level, focus on research.
 By completing an undergraduate program, you'll be prepared for entry-level positions in aerospace engineering.
 A graduate degree will allow you to pursue high-level engineering roles or positions in research and academia.
-Coursework at each level will address subject matter such as aviation safety systems, advanced calculus and aerodynamic design.

 Bachelor of Science in Aerospace Engineering